frankframework/frankframework/CONTRIBUTING.md

 - The Frank!Framework can only run on Java 8.
 Please install a Java 8 JDK in addition to the JRE that is included in your Eclipse installation.
 You can find it [here](https://www.oracle.com/nl/java/technologies/javase/javase8u211-later-archive-downloads.html).

 **NOTE:** In earlier versions of this file, you were asked to start Eclipse using a Java 8 JRE.
 That does not work anymore with Eclipse 2021-09.
-You must start Eclipse from a Java 11 or later JRE, typically the JRE delivered with Ecllipse, and then configure a Java 8 JDK in the settings.
+You must start Eclipse from a Java 11 or later JRE, typically the JRE delivered with Eclipse, and then configure a Java 8 **JDK** in the workspace or project settings.
 A Java 8 JRE is not sufficient because some unit tests require a JDK.
 Configuring Eclipse to use the Java 8 JDK will be explained later.

 ### Configure Eclipse